buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 #### \[{{{site.name}}}\] You have been promoted in the group: “{{group.name}}”

-Situation: Recipient’s status within a group has changed.
+Situation: Recipient's status within a group has changed.

 `{{group.name}}`